LucasFonseca0/inventory-management-app/readme.md

 ## Description

 This is the inventory management app.
-The aim of this app is to provide a simple inventory manager that anyone can use with ease.
+The aim of this app is to provide inventory manager that anyone can use with ease.
 It is especially geared towards small businesses.

 ## Technologies